lvgl/lvgl/docs/overview/style.rst

 Cascading styles
 ****************

-It’s not required to set all the properties in one style.
-It’s possible to add more styles to an object and have the latter added style modify or extend appearance.
+It's not required to set all the properties in one style.
+It's possible to add more styles to an object and have the latter added style modify or extend appearance.
 For example, create a general gray button style and create a new one for red buttons where only the new background color